How Many Isopods Should You Start With?

 Why Starting Numbers Matter

-Isopods are social animals that naturally live in groups.
-When kept in very small numbers, they can take much longer to establish a stable breeding colony.
+Isopods are social, colony-based animals that naturally live in groups within leaf litter and decaying wood.
+When kept in very small numbers, they can take much longer to establish a stable breeding population.

 Starting with a slightly larger group increases the chances of having multiple breeding adults and helps colonies establish much more quickly.